Research website of Dr Gilbert Price

 That time I wrote a song

 Many years ago, I was invited to the South Australian Museum’s Palaeo Week.
 I’m not sure if the museum still runs it, but it was amazing: a week-long celebration of all things palaeontology.
 South Australia has some most brilliant and world-class palaeontological resources, from the incredible Ediacaran biota through to the World Heritage Naracoorte Caves.
 My job at Palaeo Week was simply to talk to members of the public about how wonderful fossils are.
 An easy job, right!
-When I arrived … [Read More...]
+When I arrived at … [Read More...]

 Revealing the life and times of an Ice Age giant